中文

 (Summer before and during Senior Year)

-• Prepare for (in-person or virtual) interviews
+• Prepare for interviews (in-person or virtual)

 • Apply for merit-based scholarships, if applicable